-Lawrence Academy will open the 2019-20 school year with a new 75-minute long block schedule.
-The school will continue to have seven (A-G) blocks which will allow maximum flexibility for students taking required and elective courses and also provide every student with a free block.
-The blocks will rotate over a two-week time period, creating alternating Red and Blue week schedules.
+Lawrence Academy opened the 2019-20 school year with a new 75-minute long block schedule.
+The school continues to have seven (A-G) blocks, which allow maximum flexibility for students taking required and elective courses and also provide every student with a free block.
+The blocks rotate over two weeks, creating alternating Red and Blue week schedules.

-Classes will meet every other day.
+Classes meet every other day.
 Blocks will have the same number of total class meetings per term.
 This change reduces net teaching time per week by 12.5 minutes.
-The current block schedule, alternating shorter blocks with a longer block, has been in place with only slight tweaks the last eight years.
-Moving to a schedule that offers the consistency of 75-minutes blocks helps create a regular rhythm from which we will all benefit.
+The old block schedule, alternating shorter blocks with a more extended block, has been in place with only slight tweaks the last eight years.
+Moving to a schedule that offers the consistency of 75-minutes blocks helped create a regular rhythm from which everyone benefits.

 In developing the new academic block schedule, the faculty held dozens of conversations over the last few years about the use of time at LA.
 Much thought was given to the non-negotiable needs like daily advisory/assembly, hard limits like the start and end time of each day or PSAT day, as well as the reality that every year we host a myriad of speakers, assemblies and Independent School League obligations that we have to accommodate.